absalom-muc/MHI-AC-Ctrl/SW-Configuration.md

 Errorcode|r|0 ..
 255|error code (unsigned int)
 ErrOpData|w||triggers the reading of last error operating data

-<sup>1</sup> When the last Vanes related command was received via the infrared remote control then the Vanes status is unknown and the "?" is published.
+<sup>1</sup> When the last command was received via the infrared remote control then the Vanes status is unknown and the "?" is published.
-<sup>2</sup> Only available when a DS18x20 is connected (please see the description in [Hardware.md](Hardware.md) and in the following line a value > 0 is used.
+<sup>2</sup> Only available when a DS18x20 is connected, please see the description in [Hardware.md](Hardware.md) and in section [External Temperature Sensor Settings](#external-temperature-sensor-settings-supporth).

-note: The topic and the payload text is adaptable by defines in [MHI-AC-Ctrl.h](src/MHI-AC-Ctrl.h)

 Additionally, the following program status topics are available: